 We believe that effective board leadership structure can depend on the experience, skills, and personal interaction between persons in leadership roles and the needs of our company at any point in time.
 Our corporate governance guidelines support flexibility in the structure the board of directors by not requiring the separation of the roles of chairman of the board of directors and chief executive officer.
 Our board of directors currently believes that it is in the best interests of our company to have our chief executive officer also serve as the chairman of the board of directors.
 We believe that our chairman and chief executive officer provides strong, clear, and unified leadership that is critical in our relationships with our shareholders, employees, customers, suppliers, and other stakeholders.
 The extensive knowledge of the chief executive officer regarding our operations and industries and the markets in which we compete uniquely positions him to identify strategies and prioritize matters for board review and deliberation.
-Additionally, we believe the combined role of chairman and chief executive officer facilitates centralized board leadership in one person, so there is no ambiguity about accountability.
-The chief executive officer serves as a bridge between management and the board of directors, ensuring that both groups act with a common purpose.
-This structure also eliminates conflict between two leaders and minimizes the possibility of two spokespersons sending difference messages.
+Additionally, we believe the combined role of chairman and chief executive officer serves as a bridge between management and the board of directors, ensuring that both groups act with a common purpose.
+This structure also eliminates conflict between two leaders and minimizes the possibility of two spokespersons sending different messages.

 The board of directors does not believe that combining the position creates significant risks, including any risk that the chairman and chief executive officer will have excessive or undue influence over the agenda or deliberations of the board of directors.
 We believe we have effective and active oversight by experienced independent directors and independent committee chairs, and the independent directors meet together in executive session at virtually every board of directors meeting.
-The chairman of the board of directors provides guidance to the board of directors; facilitates an appropriate schedule for board of directors meetings; sets the agenda for board of directors meetings; presides over meetings of the board of directors; and facilitates the quality, quantity, and timeliness of the flow of information from management that is necessary for the board to effectively and responsibly perform its duties.
+The chairman of the board of directors provides guidance to the board of directors; facilitates an appropriate schedule for board of directors meetings; sets the agenda for board of directors meeting; presides over meetings of the board of directors; and facilitates the quality, quantity, and timeliness of the flow of information from management that is necessary for the board to effectively and responsibly perform its duties.
 The chief executive officer is responsible for the day-to-day leadership of our company and setting our company's strategic direction.